simphony/SimNanoDOME/docs/installation.md

 and ontodome is rather complex, a [`Dockerfile`](https://github.com/simphony/SimNanoDOME/blob/master/Dockerfile) is provided that has a twofold purpose:
-- Be used to easily set up the environment and wrapper in a container.
+- Be used to easily set up the environment and wrapper in a container (a couple of hours is required for the image to build).
 - Serve as detailed installation guide if a containerized set-up is not desired.

-Remember that UNIBO DIN add-ons for OpenFOAM must be provided in order to build the Docker image.
-Just copy them to the same folder as the Dockerfile and rename the zip file to `OpenFOAM_src.zip`.

 To build the docker image, clone the SimNanoDOME repository